emqx/emqx/Windows.md

-# Build and run EMQ X on Windows
+# Build and run EMQX on Windows

 NOTE: The instructions and examples are based on Windows 10.